Working together with partners

 Google has also worked with several cities to capture hyperlocal air quality insights used to help improve the lives and health of residents.
 For example, we used an electric Street View car to capture air quality measurements in Dublin, Ireland street-by-street.

-In response to the increasing frequency and severity of devastating wildfires and flooding, Google has developed new technology to help governments, aid organizations, and communities take timely action.
+In response to the increasing frequency and severity of devastating wildfires and flooding, Google has developed technology to help governments, aid organizations, and communities take timely action.
 Our wildfire detection and prediction feature maps wildfires in near real time using satellite data.
 The Google Flood Forecasting Initiative uses AI to predict when and where riverine flooding will occur.
 These actionable early warning systems help to save both lives and livelihoods.

 Our Carbon Sense Suite enables customers to accurately measure, report, and reduce their cloud-related carbon emissions.